RaZooM-s-organization/build-immersive-gd/tutorials/general.md

 But assume everything is OK and you can see the video of yourself and the yellow lines that match your pose.

+> [!IMPORTANT]
-**It's essential that mod detects both of your arms.
-Otherwise, try to make a video more contrasting: use better lighting or wear more contrasting clothes.**
+> It's essential that mod detects both of your arms.
+Otherwise, try to make a video more contrasting: use better lighting or wear more contrasting clothes

 ## Playing with the mod